 Engage

-Engage provides integrated access to publisher eTexts via Canvas, as well as access to other publisher-provided tools and resources – typically at a fraction of the print cost.
-Instructors and course coordinators can order eTexts and publisher Digital Learning Tools (DLTs) through the Order Tool.
+Engage provides students and instructors with seamless, integrated access to digital textbooks (eTexts) and publisher-provided tools through Canvas—often at a significantly lower cost than print.
+Instructors and course coordinators can order eTexts and Digital Learning Tools (DLTs) using the Order Tool.

 Engage is part of the Learn@UW suite of learning technologies.
-More information about Engage, updates and events are available on the DoIT Academic Technology website.
+More information about Engage and other services, tools and events are available on the DoIT Academic Technology website.

 Getting started

-The first step for instructors (or course coordinators who request access through the DoIT Help Desk) is to purchase eTexts and other content through the Order Tool.
-This direct link to the Order Tool will only work for instructors and course coordinators set up during the ordering process.
-If an instructor purchases an eText or DLT directly from the publisher, the content will not be available through Engage.
+The first step for instructors (or course coordinators who request access through the DoIT Help Desk) is to select Engage digital materials through the Order Tool.
+This direct link to the Order Tool will only work for instructors and course coordinators during the designated ordering periods. eTexts or DLTs purchased directly from the publisher won’t be available through Engage.

-The Engage eText reader and publisher DLT can be accessed by logging into Canvas.
+The Engage eReader and publisher DLTs can be accessed by logging into Canvas.
+Engage is currently available only in for-credit courses.

-Documentation is available on the Learn@UW–Madison KnowledgeBase and on Unizin’s Engage Resources page and offers helpful information on how to get started.
+Documentation is available on the Engage Overview page in the Learn@UW–Madison KnowledgeBase and on Unizin’s Engage Resources page and offers helpful information on how to get started.

 Pricing

-The Engage eText reader is available at no cost.
+The Engage eReader is available at no cost.
 However, students do pay for the content – typically at a fraction of the print cost.
-Payment and financial aid adjustment are automatically conducted through student’s tuition billing process with the Bursar’s Office.
+Payment and financial aid adjustment are automatically conducted through the student’s tuition billing process with the Bursar’s Office.
+Sales tax is assessed on Engage digital materials.

 Key features

-• Streamlined ordering process for content from multiple publishers through the Order Tool
+• Simplified ordering process for content from multiple publishers via the Order Tool.

-• Students retain access to eTexts for as long as they are a student at UW–Madison, no matter what individual publishers usually allow
+• Students retain access to eTexts for as long as they are enrolled at UW–Madison.

-• Students can print 100% of their eTexts for free – minus the cost of paper (printing instructions available here)
+• Students can print 100% of their eTexts for free, covering only the cost of paper (printing instructions available here).

-• Automatic ordering, payment and financial aid adjustment through student’s tuition billing process with the Bursar’s Office
+• Seamless ordering, payment, and financial aid adjustments through the student’s tuition billing process with the Bursar’s Office.

 Support